Nonparametric inference for discretely sampled L\'evy processes: Introduction

+Suppose that the L\'evy process $X=(X_t)_{t\geq 0}$ is observed at discrete time instances $\Delta,2\Delta,\ldots,n\Delta,$ with $\Delta$ kept fixed.
+This sampling case is usually referred to as the low frequency data case.
+For the case when $\Delta$ is allowed to depend on $n$ and $\Delta\rightarrow 0,n\Delta\rightarrow\infty$ as $n\rightarrow\infty$ see e.g.\ \cite{catalot}, \cite{genon} or \cite{figueroalop}.
+In this case it is customary to talk about high frequency data case.
+Returning to the case with a fixed $\Delta,$ by a rescaling argument, without loss of generality, we can take $\Delta=1.$ Based on observations $X_1,\ldots,X_n,$ our goal in this paper is to estimate nonparametrically the L\'evy density $\rho.$ Notice that this is an inverse problem in that $\rho$ is associated with jump sizes of a L\'evy process and their intensity, the jumps themselves are not directly observable under the present sampling scheme, and consequently $\rho$ has to be estimated from indirect observations $X_1,\ldots,X_n.$

-Suppose that the L\'evy process $X=(X_t)_{t\geq 0}$ is observed at discrete time instances $\Delta,2\Delta,\ldots,n\Delta$ with $\Delta$ kept fixed.
-By a rescaling argument, without loss of generality, we can take $\Delta=1.$ Based on observations $X_1,\ldots,X_n,$ our goal is to estimate the density $\rho.$ We will base an estimator of $\rho$ on a suitable inversion of $\phi_{X_1}.$ The idea of expressing the L\'evy measure or the L\'evy density in terms of $\phi_{X_1}$ and then replacing $\phi_{X_1}$ by its natural nonparametric estimator, the empirical characteristic function, to obtain a plug-in type estimator for the L\'evy measure or the L\'evy density has been successfully applied in \cite{belomestny}, \cite{comte}, \cite{gug}, \cite{gug3}, \cite{reiss} and \cite{watteel}.
-The logic behind this approach is that except of some particular cases, e.g.\ that of the compound Poisson process, see \cite{bu} and \cite{bugr}, an explicit relationship expressing the L\'evy measure or its density directly in terms of the distribution of $X_1$ is unknown.
+We will base our estimator of $\rho$ on a suitable inversion of $\phi_{X_1}.$ The idea of expressing the L\'evy measure or the L\'evy density in terms of $\phi_{X_1}$ and then replacing $\phi_{X_1}$ by its natural nonparametric estimator, the empirical characteristic function, to obtain a plug-in type estimator for the L\'evy measure or the L\'evy density has been successfully applied e.g.\ in \cite{chen}, \cite{comte}, \cite{gug}, \cite{gug3}, \cite{reiss} and \cite{watteel}.
+The logic behind this approach is that except of some particular cases, e.g.\ that of the compound Poisson process, see \cite{bu} and \cite{bugr}, finding an explicit relationship expressing the L\'evy measure or its density directly in terms of the distribution of $X_1$ without referring to the Fourier transforms is difficult.
 This hampers the use of a plug-in device, which is one of the most popular and useful methods for obtaining estimators in statistics.
 On the other hand the Fourier approach allows one to cover a large class of examples, as shown in the above-mentioned papers.

-Notice that our model also shares many features characteristic of a convolution model with partially or totally unknown error distribution, see \cite{matias}, \cite{lacour}, \cite{meister} and \cite{neumann}.
-For instance, the Brownian components in $X_1,\ldots,X_n$ in our case will play a role similar to the measurement error in those papers, in case the latter has a normal distribution.
+Observe that the model we consider in the present work shares many features characteristic of a convolution model with partially or totally unknown error distribution, see \cite{matias}, \cite{lacour}, \cite{meister} and \cite{neumann}.
+For instance, the Gaussian components in $X_1,\ldots,X_n$ in our case will play a role similar to the measurement error in those papers, in case the latter has a normal distribution.

 We proceed to the construction of an estimator of $\rho.$ First by differentiating the L\'evy-Khintchine formula we will derive a suitable inversion formula for $\rho.$ Suppose that $\int_{\mathbb{R}}x^2\rho(x)dx<\infty.$ Since $\rho$ has a finite second moment, so does $X_{1}$ by Corollary 25.8 in \cite{sato}.
 Also $\ex[|X_1|]$ is finite by the Cauchy-Schwarz inequality.
 Hence we can differentiate $\phi_{X_1}$ with respect to $t$ to obtain